mb0/xelf-go/lit/README.md

     The parse method can be optimize and allows user defined values.

 There are other some helper methods:
- * `Read`, `ReadInto`, `ReadIntoMut` to read from a named reader
+ * `Read`,  `ReadInto`  to read from a named reader
- * `Parse`, `ParseInto`, `ParseIntoMut` to read from a string
+ * `Parse`, `ParseInto` to read from a string

 We have another set of interfaces to cover capabilities:
- * `Idxr` for indexable values like list or strc
+ * `Idxr`     for indexable values like list or obj
- * `Apdr` for appendable values like list
+ * `Appender` for appendable values like idxr, list
- * `Keyr` for keyable values like dict or strc
+ * `Keyr`     for keyable values like dict or obj
+ * `Wrapper`  for value wrappers that would hide the other interfaces

-`Reg` is a registry for custom mutable values and provides api to work proxies in general.
-Reg uses the global reflection cache by default, to support self referential types and improve efficiency.
+`Reg` is a registry interface for a reflection and proxy cache.
+Caching is required, not only to improve performance, but to support self referential types. `PrxReg` is the notable implementation that can be shared as process global cache.
+The interface provides:

-The registry must be used to creating new values or proxies.
-These operations are used all over the place and do happen deep in call stacks.
-Passing the registry through as argument looks bad and is not even used by some value implementations.
-We obviously have the registry available wherever we first initialize types so we just save the registry in the value implementation.
+ * `Reflect(reflect.Typ) (typ.Type, error)`
+ * `ProxyValue(reflect.Value) (Mut, error)`

+`MutReg` is a second optional registry for named and user-provided value implementations.
+It provides a custom Zero method as api, that can be used instead of the generic package function.

+`Regs` is a simple struct that embeds both registries, to make it easier to pass around.

+The registry must be used to creating new proxy values.
+Created proxies keep a reference to their origin registry to create proxies for contained values.
+Proxy values may point to a pointer and represent an optional type directly.

-The primary values (bool, int, real, str…) and type have implementations that can be used as value `Bool` or as mutable `*Bool`.
-We allow the values for primary types because working with pointers to primitives is cumbersome `(*lit.Bool)(cor.Bool(true))`.
-Both options however only represent an bool, therefor we use an OptMut internally that has a null flag (similar to sql.NullX types but works for any mutable value).
+The primary value implementations can be used as value `Bool` or as mutable `*Bool`, because working exclusively with pointer types is cumbersome for simple values: `(*lit.Bool)(cor.Bool(true))`.
+Both options however only represent a value with the type `bool`, we provide an OptMut wrapper with a null flag of type `<bool?>`.
 The Null type has only a value implementation.

 Other implementations are always mutable variants, because we would gain nothing from using a value type implicitly addressed and wrapped in an interface and instead would increase code complexity.

-All proxy values can point to pointer and then represent null directly without using an OptMut.

-The generic `Map` implementation can explicitly be used instead of dicts by users provided types to make working with dicts easier. `Dict` is a useful default because they preserve order which may be important for some internal conversions and program resolution.
+The generic `Map` implementation can explicitly be used instead of dicts by users provided types to make working with dicts easier. `Dict` is a useful default because it preserves order which may be important for some internal conversions and program resolution.

-Another special implementation is the `AnyPrx` that proxies to interface values values with resolved type alternatives and manage a literal value to represent that interface value.
+Another special implementation is the `AnyPrx` that proxies to interface values with resolved type alternatives and manage a literal that represents that interface value.

 The `MapPrx` uses a neat trick to provide mutable element values even though go map elements are not addressable without using a pointer element type.